 Civil unrest and political tension

-Civil disorder is uncommon in Vanuatu.
+Civil disorder is uncommon.

 - Avoid large crowds, protests and public demonstrations as they could turn violent.